Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 For reporting and transcript purposes, schools must assign a letter grade and percentage for all credits earned through IDS.

 IDS courses can be for 1, 2, 3, or 4 credits.
-If students complete a portion of the outcomes for a course, schools may report their achievement to the Ministry using IDS credits.
+If students complete some but not all of the content a course, schools may report their achievement to the Ministry using IDS credits.